FabricioFodi/VueJs/README.md

 ## Setup

-Antes de rodar o projeto você precisará ter as seguintes bibliotecas instaladas Before starting the project you will need to have the following libraries installed
+Antes de rodar o projeto você precisará ter as seguintes bibliotecas instaladas.

+Before starting the project you will need to have the following libraries installed.

 Express
 ```sh